System Design Space

 • replication factor = 3

-Main complexity: Primary risk is write-path latency and long-term storage growth horizon, not only current QPS.
+Main difficulty: The expensive part here is the write path and long-term storage growth, not only current QPS.

-High utilization with moderate I/O: heavy business logic, serialization, encryption overhead.
+High CPU utilization with moderate I/O usually points to heavy business logic, serialization, or encryption work.

-High churn, GC pauses, cache misses, and rising tail latency under tight RAM budget.
+Object churn, GC pauses, cache misses, and rising tail latency often point to a memory limit rather than a pure compute problem.

-Mixing read and write paths into one number, hiding actual bottlenecks.
+Collapsing read and write paths into one number and hiding the real bottleneck.

-Estimating storage without index overhead, replication factor, and retention horizon.
+Sizing storage without indexes, replication, and retention horizon.

-Drawing architecture first, then checking latency budget and capacity constraints.
+Drawing the architecture first and only then checking latency and capacity budgets.

-Skipping operational headroom as if production always runs in ideal conditions.
+Leaving no operational headroom, as if production always runs under ideal conditions.

-A good estimation pass ends not just with numbers, but with an explicit answer: what limits the system first and how that limit scales.
+A good estimation pass ends not just with numbers, but with a clear answer: what will limit the system first, and what architectural move that limit forces next.

 Related chapters